joshrotenberg/strsim_ex/README.md

 ## Usage

-All of the non-generic functions in the create have equivalent Elixir functions:
+All of the non-generic functions in the crate have equivalent Elixir functions:

 ```
 {:ok, 2} = Strsim.damerau_levenshtein("ab", "bca")